Asininite/ObsidianVault/Obsidian Vault/MOSS/Module 5/Elements of Software Quality Assurance.md

 	  shrink-wrapped packages : microsoft office
 	  tailored shell : custom tailored to needs of purchaser contracted software : custom designed and constructed from specifications given by customer organization
+- security management : ensures appropriate process and tech is used
+- safety : hidden defects can be catastrophic
+	  SQA analyzes the risks
+- risk management :